Rick Dykstra: Electoral record

 Dykstra was elected to the St. Catharines city council for Ward Four (St. Patrick's Ward) in 1991 and 1994.

 All federal election information is taken from Elections Canada.
-Italicized expenditures refer to submitted totals, and are presented when the final reviewed total are not available.
+Italicized expenditures refer to submitted totals, and are presented when the final reviewed totals are not available.

 The 1997 municipal results are taken from the Hamilton Spectator, November 11, 1997, B9.
 The final official results were not significantly different.